Aramis Garcia

-Aramis Michael Garcia (born January 12, 1993) is an American professional baseball catcher in the Philadelphia Phillies organization.
-The San Francisco Giants selected Garcia in the second round of the 2014 Major League Baseball draft.
-He made his Major League Baseball (MLB) debut with the Giants in 2018 and has also played for the Oakland Athletics and Cincinnati Reds.
+Aramis Michael Garcia (born January 12, 1993) is an American professional baseball catcher in the Arizona Diamondbacks organization.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Oakland Athletics, Cincinnati Reds, and Philadelphia Phillies.
+The Giants selected Garcia in the second round of the 2014 MLB draft, and made his MLB debut with them in 2018.

-Amateur career
+Early life

 Garcia attended Pembroke Pines Charter High School in Pembroke Pines, Florida.

-The St. Louis Cardinals selected him in the 20th round of the 2011 Major League Baseball draft, but he did not sign a contract with them.
+College career

 He enrolled at Florida International University (FIU) to play college baseball for the FIU Panthers.
 In 2012 and 2013, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 In 2014, Garcia batted .368/.442/.626 and was named the Conference USA Baseball Player of the Year and a semifinalist for the Johnny Bench Award.